AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## Mangling selector names

-We could mangle selector names (using `$sel_foo_T` instead of `foo`) even when the extension is disabled, but we decided not to because the selectors really should be in scope with their original names, and doing otherwise leads to:
+We could mangle selector names (using `$sel:foo:T` instead of `foo`) even when the extension is disabled, but we decided not to because the selectors really should be in scope with their original names, and doing otherwise leads to:

 - Trouble with import/export
 - Trouble with deriving instances in GHC.Generics (makes up un-renamed syntax using field `RdrName`s)